cbw-dev/bookdown-docs/README.md

 To-Do List
 - EXPLAIN MERGE CONFLICTS
 - FIND A BETTER WAY TO SHOW TABLES
-- update favicon.ico image in template with one with higher quality

 Suggestions:
 - add timing of downloads/installations (R/RStudio, developer tools, reticulate)